 Our Industrial Disease team at Digby Brown has close links with Clydebank Asbestos Group, a Scottish charity set up in 1992 to help asbestos sufferers and bereaved relatives.

-Digby Brown’s Winter Dinner Dance for Spinal Injuries Scotland has been running for 12 years and is the highlight of our fundraising calendar.
-A record breaking £81,350 was raised at this year’s dinner, with every penny raised going to the charity.
+Digby Brown’s Winter Dinner Dance for Spinal Injuries Scotland has been running for more than 15 years and is the highlight of our fundraising calendar.

 As part of the Digby Brown’s ongoing support and commitment to those affected by a spinal cord injury in Scotland, the firm sponsor the Caledonian Crushers, Glasgow’s wheelchair rugby club.
 The firm has arranged for members of the Scottish Rugby team to attend a training session with the Crushers and Digby Brown staff members have also taken part in games.

 Digby Brown were delighted to announce a new partnership in 2018 with basketballscotland, supporting Wheelchair Basketball here in Scotland.
 This organisation is dedicated to giving wheelchair users back their independence and improving their well-being.